Cracking the code: Understanding commodity market prices

 Political conflicts can shake up commodity prices.
 The Russia-Ukraine war, for instance, led to surging oil and natural gas prices due to supply disruptions.

 A booming economy means more demand for industrial metals like copper.
-If growth slows, demand—and prices—can drop.
+If growth slows, demand, as well as prices, can drop.

 Since many commodities are priced in US dollars, a stronger dollar can make them more expensive for international buyers, reducing demand and lowering prices.